 Oh, where to begin?
 Well, let's start with the obvious.
-Why skip non-owners?
+Why skip nonowners?
 We're excluding potentially valuable bits of information by not collecting this data on non-buyers.
 Oftentimes the client will say they are only interested in how owners rate their brand.
 But it doesn't really cost any more to skip the skip and ask everyone.
-Then if you learn something the about nonowners that will help you convert them into owners, who's going to complain?
-Occasionally, you may have to change the question wording slightly.
-So instead of saying "How would your rate the quality of the Brand X product you own" you might say "How would your rate Brand X on quality?"
+Then if you learn something the about non-owners that will help you convert them into owners, who's going to complain?

+Occasionally, you may have

+to change the question wording slightly.
+So instead of saying, "How would you rate the quality of the Brand X product you own?" you might say, "How would you rate Brand X on quality?"